albar/learn-pnp/README.md

     - `VUE_APP_CLIENT_PORT` is yout local port for development.
 For example `8080`
     - `VUE_APP_BASE_URL` is refering to webpack `baseUrl` or `publicPath` and also used as `vue-router` base.
 This variable ignored in development mode

+Note: If there is space in the variable value, put double quotes around it.

 ### Compiles and hot-reloads for development
 ```
 yarn serve